Find out how to get Portuguese residency and citizenship through the Portuguese Golden Visa program

 Profit from Portugal’s resurgence

-NB: All currency exchange rates are as of the 4th of October 2019.
+NB: All currency exchange rates are as of October 4, 2019.

 The information included in this release should not be interpreted as or be considered a substitute for proper legal advice and such information is provided for informational purposes only.
 Interested persons should consult with their own advisers with respect to the matters discussed in this release and such persons acknowledge and agree that Lifeafar and its affiliated entities and persons are not making any warranty, express or implied, with respect to any of the foregoing.